mrlongmoon/BaiduAip/README.md

-# Baidu Aip , forked from Linij/BaiduAip
+# Baidu Aip

 > Give the Aip namespace in PHP 7.0+
+> Forked from Linij/BaiduAip

 ## Features